 The First-Time Home Buyer Incentive helps first-time homebuyers without adding to their financial burdens.
 Eligible first-time homebuyers who have the minimum down payment for an insured mortgage can apply to finance a portion of their home purchase through a shared equity mortgage with the Government of Canada.
 Visit the First-Time Home Buyer Incentive for more details.

-To assist first-time homebuyers with the costs associated with the purchase of a home, including legal fees, disbursements and land transfer taxes, the Government of Canada introduced the FTHB Tax Credit in 2009.
-It represents a $5,000 non-refundable income tax credit amount on a qualifying home acquired after January 27, 2009.
+To assist first-time homebuyers with the costs associated with the purchase of a home, including legal fees, disbursements and land transfer taxes, the Government of Canada introduced a tax credit for first-time homebuyers in 2009.
+It represents a $5,000 non-refundable income tax credit amount on a qualifying home acquired during the year.
 For an eligible individual, the credit will provide up to $750 in federal tax relief.
-To find out if you are eligible, please visit the Home Buyers’ Credit webpage.
+To find out if you are eligible, please visit the Home Buyers’ Amount webpage.

 Home Buyers' Plan